Topics:

 The key research findings

-CEOs and small business owners nominated protecting and dealing with cyber risks as their most pressing issue and future risk, up from fourth place just a year ago.
+CEOs and small business owners nominated protecting and dealing with cyber security risks as their most pressing issue and future risk, up from fourth place just a year ago.

 KPMG chief executive Andrew Yates attributed their increasing concern to seeing the fallout from cyber attacks on the likes of Medibank and DP World.